 How to Model Adventurousness:

 - Help kids be emotionally adventurous.
 If they get invited to a birthday party and are shy, encourage them to go for just an hour.
-And then congratulate them on their adventurousness.
+Then congratulate them on their adventurousness.

-- When kids make decisions, walk them through the consequences of that decision.
+- When kids are making decisions, walk them through the consequences.
 Kids should feel free to be the main actors over their own lives, but they also shouldn’t make reckless choices.
 Ask them what will happen if they tell you they’re going to wear dirty clothes or throw rocks at a kid on the playground.

 How to Model Empathy:

 - Talk about your feelings.
 Exhaustively.
 Say when you are tired or upset or annoyed and explain why, within reason.
 “I’m tired because I didn’t sleep well.”
 “I’m annoyed because we’re late to soccer practice because of traffic I probably could have predicted.”
 Try not to get too upset, visibly.
 But talk it out.
 This will help kids realize they can resort to language when they’re upset, too.

 - Ask your kid about their feelings.
 When they fail a test, ask them how that feels.
 Tell them that it’s okay that they are upset and that they messed up and that once they’ve calmed down, you can come up with an attack plan.

 - Be patient when your kids are having tantrums.
 That’s really hard.
 But kids are often upset because they’re not getting what they want.
 Acknowledge that.
 Don’t give in, but let them know you understand.

 - Use emotional vocabulary.
 Research shows that adults tend to use more emotional vocabulary with girls when playing (Wow, how is that doll feeling?) vs. boys (Make the truck go vroom!).
 Switch it up a little, and help kids gain the tools to be emotionally available.